shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/developer-guides/generating-path-and-publish/part-1-importing-sgtk.md

 The sgtk API is contained in a python package called `sgtk`.
 Each Toolkit configuration has it's own copy of the API.
-In order to use the API on a project's configuration, you must import the sgtk package from the configuration you wish to work with, importing it from a different configruation will lead to errors.
+In order to use the API on a project's configuration, you must import the sgtk package from the configuration you wish to work with, importing it from a different configuration will lead to errors.

 {% include info title="Note" content="You may sometimes come across references to a `tank` package, this is the legacy name for the same thing, whilst both work `sgtk` is the correct name to use going forward." %}